What are fibrocystic breasts?

 Natural treatment for dense breasts involves:

-1. Improving your liver’s metabolism of hormones.
-This helps to address the hormone imbalance that may be contributing to fibrocystic breast development.
+- Improving your liver’s metabolism of hormones can help address the hormone imbalance that may be contributing to fibrocystic breast development.

-3. Eating a healthy, whole foods, high fiber, low glycemic index diet.
+- Eating a healthy, whole food, high fibre, and low glycemic index diet.

-Any lump in your breast should be examined by your medical doctor.
+Your medical doctor should examine any lump in your breast.
 He/she can then order an ultrasound or mammogram to determine whether it is just fibrocystic breast tissue.

 Dr. Pamela has practiced as a naturopathic doctor in Toronto since 1999.
 She has received numerous “Best Naturopath in Toronto” awards.
 She is registered with the College of Naturopaths of Ontario.